thomas9900/Tommys-shop/README.md

 ### Scripts

-Forkify utilizes Webpack to compile its files.
+Utilizes Webpack to compile its files.

 #### Run webpack-dev-server: